Software composition analysis (SCA): what is it and does your company need it?

 - Language support: Different tools will support different languages.
 Ensure that the one chosen covers the ones that the organization uses.

-SCA: make open source an asset, not a risk
+Software composition analysis: make open source an asset, not a risk

 Open source security is becoming a bigger deal as component usage becomes widespread.
 Vulnerabilities can be difficult to spot but wreak havoc on an application all the same.
 It’s not uncommon for projects to consist of 20 or more direct dependencies, making application composition incredibly complex.
 A software composition analysis tool is what application developers need to inspect components they plan to use.
 Open source components should constitute an asset, not an unknown business risk.